inter-action/blog/scala/complex-scala.md

 Covariant, Contra Variant ...
 But how to efficently use its type constructor is another thing you may need to consider.

-Let's look at the code from `Functional Programming In Scala`.
+Let's look at the code from book `Functional Programming In Scala`.
 The `Id[A]` type contructor is a tricky one.
 In order to implement the map method with traverse method, he contructs the `Id` type, and use it created an Monad[Id]  (Since all Monads are Applicative).